cpp-gamedev/pini/README.md

 # PINI

-Pini is a small C++ library for reading `p`ini files and storing them as key-value pairs.
+Pini is a small C++ library for reading .pini files and storing them as key-value pairs.

 ## Pini syntax

-A `.pini` file can have key-value pairs and comments.
+A `.pini` file can contain key-value pairs of strings, as well as comments

 ```ini
 race = goblin